dciug/auto-sign-pdfs/README.md

 ### Add executable to Explorer context menu
+> **NOTE:** You can also refer to [this answer from StackOverflow](https://stackoverflow.com/questions/3681032/set-icon-for-custom-right-click-context-menu-item-for-all-desktop-shortcuts-win).
 1. Open the Registry editor (regedit.msc).
 2. Navigate to `Computer\HKEY_CLASSES_ROOT\directory\background\shell`.
 3. Right click on 'shell' › 'New' › 'Key'.